Get insider access

 8.8 Sports

-The LG C3 is an incredible TV for watching sports.
+The LG C3 OLED is an amazing TV for watching sports.
 It has exceptional reflection handling, which is great when watching shows in a room with glare, and the TV gets bright in SDR, so it handles bright rooms well.
 The TV's viewing angle is superb, so the image remains consistent even when viewing the TV from the side, so those sitting off-center will have a pleasant viewing experience.
 It has an incredible response time, so motion, like fast-moving players, is crisp and sharp, with no blurring.
 The TV has very good color uniformity, so when watching sports with large areas of uniform color, like hockey, you won't be distracted by annoying smudges or color variations in the image.

 Pros